| 10 Things

 roll on.
 Executive development, as an on-going learning process

+that could address blind spots, is often ignored.
 4. Top Teams Work Better When Leaders Make Their Thinking Explicit And

 Transparent